-Evidence from the past reinforces these insights and offers a wide comparative frame that draws on archaeology to more fully addressing variation in political forms (e.g. Blanton et al. 1996; Blanton 1998; Blanton & Fargher 2008; Blanton 2010; Carballo 2013; DeMarrais & Earle 2017; Feinman 2018; Blanton et al. 2020; 2021).
-Initially, collective action theory helped advance critiques of neo-evolutionary theory within the discipline of archaeology, contrasting the impact of corporate political strategies-those that incorporated commoners in governance-from network political strategies that excluded commoners and forged connections between elites (Blanton et al. 1996).
-As archaeological debate proceeded, it became apparent that the evolutionary distinction between "commoner" and "elite" was not always useful to understanding past social changes (Blanton 1998).
-Collective action theory offered an alternative framework, revealing a political variable that had gone understudied in past societies, even though it was clearly responsible for explaining many phenomena that were central to neo-evolutionary theory (Blanton & Fargher 2008).
-Strong indicators of collective action included public goods-things like transportation and water management infrastructures-but redistributive economies, equitable taxation, institutional accountability, and bureaucratization (Blanton & Fargher 2008, 133-248).
-These phenomena were not mutually exclusive and have been used to characterize the degree of collectivity apparent in past societies (Feinman 2018; Feinman & Carballo 2018).
+Evidence from the past reinforces these insights and offers a wide comparative frame that draws on archaeology to more fully addressing variation in political forms (e.g., Blanton et al., 1996, 2020, 2021; Blanton, 1998, 2010; Blanton and Fargher, 2008; Carballo, 2013; DeMarrais and Earle, 2017; Feinman, 2018).
+Initially, collective action theory helped advance critiques of neo-evolutionary theory within the discipline of archaeology, contrasting the impact of corporate political strategies-those that incorporated commoners in governance-from network political strategies that excluded commoners and forged connections between elites (Blanton et al., 1996).
+As archaeological debate proceeded, it became apparent that the evolutionary distinction between "commoner" and "elite" was not always useful to understanding past social changes (Blanton, 1998).
+Collective action theory offered an alternative framework, revealing a political variable that had gone understudied in past societies, even though it was clearly responsible for explaining many phenomena that were central to neo-evolutionary theory (Blanton and Fargher, 2008).
+Strong indicators of collective action included public goods-things like transportation and water management infrastructuresbut redistributive economies, equitable taxation, institutional accountability, and bureaucratization (Blanton and Fargher, 2008, p.
+133-248).
+These phenomena were not mutually exclusive and have been used to characterize the degree of collectivity apparent in past societies (Feinman, 2018; Feinman and Carballo, 2018).
 This reframing has led to several important insights.
-For example, it is clear that one of the long-term patterns that has emerged over the millennia has been steady increases in different human societies' capacity for collective action (Carballo 2013).
-Another insight is that collective societies-those characterized by corporate political strategies-appear to have been more dependent on "internal" sources of revenue like agrarian taxation, while less collective societies appear to be those more dependent on exclusionary political strategies that focused on "external" resources (Blanton & Fargher 2008; Feinman 2018; Feinman & Carballo 2018).
-Past societies that draw on internal revenues to engage in collective action are more likely to produce public goods and can be predicted to have developed institutions that enable wide participation and accountability in the political process (Blanton et al. 2021).
+For example, it is clear that one of the long-term patterns that has emerged over the millennia has been steady increases in different human societies' capacity for collective action (Carballo, 2013).
+Another insight is that collective societies-those characterized by corporate political strategies-appear to have been more dependent on "internal" sources of revenue like agrarian taxation, while less collective societies appear to be those more dependent on exclusionary political strategies that focused on "external" resources (Blanton and Fargher, 2008; Feinman, 2018; Feinman and Carballo, 2018).
+Past societies that draw on internal revenues to engage in collective action are more likely to produce public goods and can be predicted to have developed institutions that enable wide participation and accountability in the political process (Blanton et al., 2021).